electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/360camera/_index.md

 ---
 title: Audi e-tron GT 360 degree cameras
 linktitle: 360 degree cameras
-description: The four 360 degree cameras on Audi e-tron GT scan the immediate vicinity and display obstacles within.
+description: Audi e-tron GT can be delivered with 360 camera.
+The four 360 degree cameras on Audi e-tron GT scan the immediate vicinity and display obstacles within.
 Drivers can choose from different views that simplify parking and maneuvering.
 weight: 1
 ---